dafreels/spark-application-composer/README.md

 There are two ways to run the project:

 ### File based
 This mode saves all of the data to the local filesystem.
+This mode has **not** been tested much and should not be used in production.
+Before starting the server, ensure that the data directory exists and includes these files:
+* applications.json
+* package-objects.json
+* pipelines.json
+* steps.json

+The contents of each file should be and empty JSON array like this: *[]*.

 ```bash
 node server.js